UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A three-step timeline for renter internet setup: 2 weeks before, 1 week before, and move-in day actions.

-Following this timeline ensures seamless internet connectivity when you move into your new rental.
+Following a strict setup timeline ensures seamless internet connectivity when you move into your new rental.

 Check for multiple jacks.
 In older apartments, only one wall jack may be “live” or active.
 If your modem doesn’t connect in the living room, try the bedroom jack before calling tech support.